 Although that person's perfume may have been all too obvious a culprit, there are many hidden sources of fragrances, says Clifford W. Bassett, MD, medical director of Allergy & Asthma Care of New York.
 Bassett helped WebMD sniff out the truth...

 Wine (Egg whites may be used in the process of making wine.)

 Eggs by Other Names

 If you see these ingredients on food labels, it means the food may contain egg proteins:

 What About Vaccines?

-The measles-mumps-rubella (MMR) vaccine contains eggs.
-In studies, though, it’s been safe for people with egg allergies.
+The measles-mumps-rubella (MMR) vaccine also may contain a trace amount of eggs.
+But studies show that it’s safe for people with egg allergies.